Foreign language: Foreign language versus second language

 Crystal (2003) notes that first language is distinguishable from second language (a language other than one's mother-tongue used for a special purpose, e.g. for education, government) distinguishable in turn from foreign language (where no such special status is implied).
-He also notes that the distinction between the latter two is not universally recognised (especially not in the USA).
+He also notes that the distinction between the latter two is not universally recognised (especially not in the US).

 Stern (1983) believes that there is today consensus that a necessary distinction is to be made between a non-native language learnt and used within one country to which the term second language has been applied and a non-native language learnt and used with reference to a speech community outside national or territorial boundaries to which the term foreign language is commonly given.
 He argues that while the distinction between 'second' and 'foreign' has a certain justification, it is perhaps less important than it has sometimes been made out to be and it may be misleading.
 He notes that the distinction became popular after World War II in international organisations, such as UNESCO, in order to meet nationalist susceptibilities in discussions on language questions.

 Fasold and Connor-Linton (2006), Falk (1978) and Hudson (2000) provide similar definitions for the two terms.
-O'Grady et al. (1384) don't mention the exact terms 'second' and 'foreign' language, but they emphasise on the role of learning environment in teaching non-native languages.
+O'Grady et al. (1384) do not mention the exact terms 'second' and 'foreign' language, but they emphasise on the role of learning environment in teaching non-native languages.

 So, the distinction between 'second language' and 'foreign language' is a geographical and environmental distinction.
 We can mention 'second-language situation' and 'foreign-language situation' as two situations of learning, not two kinds of languages.
 So a foreign language is not always a foreign language and a second language is not always a second language.
 Since the distinction is geographical, the two situations (learning second language and learning foreign language) can be considered as a continuum.
 At one extreme, we may find learners learning without external help and direction purely from exposure to the non-native language through living in the target language environment (second-language learning) and at the other we find learners learning the non-native language exclusively in language teaching setting and classrooms (foreign-language learning).